Best Evernote alternative apps for Mac

 Keeping track of your notes, thoughts, ideas, and projects can be a little challenging.
 To make the experience fun and convenient, pick a note-taking app that fits your workflow and lifestyle.

-Evernote is a staple when it comes to creating notes both for personal use and creating and sharing projects with others.
-If you are looking for Evernote alternatives, NotePlan, Google Keep, Ulysses are great options that each provide tools for taking notes, as well as collecting and structuring ideas.
+Evernote is a staple for creating notes for both personal and professional use.
+But if you are looking for Evernote alternatives, NotePlan, Google Keep, and Ulysses are great options that each provide tools for taking notes, collecting ideas, and structuring them.

-While Google Keep is a completely free app from Google, NotePlan and Ulysses are part of Setapp app collection, meaning your subscription will cover these and 240+ more apps to choose from!
-You can try NotePlan and Ulysses for free for a 7-day trial period with your Setapp subscription.
+While Google Keep is a completely free app from Google, NotePlan, and Ulysses are part of the Setapp app collection, meaning your subscription will cover these and 250+ more apps to choose from!
+To try NotePlan and Ulysses for free for a 7-day trial period, subscribe to Setapp.